 Climbing helmets range from affordable to downright expensive.
 In general, you get what you pay for.
 The best helmets incorporate features like EPP foam, Mips technology, and lightweight shell components.
 All of these additional features contribute to a helmet's price tag.
 Unfortunately, the best climbing helmets shave weight by limiting the hard shell component to just the top of the head, which leaves foam exposed around the sides.
 This foam will get dented and punctured over time during normal use, like packing the helmet into a backpack and banging your head against the sides of a chimney while climbing.
 The more durable options tend to be less expensive but aren't as pleasant to use, especially if you get out often.

-That said, many opportunities exist to score a great helmet without paying too much.
-The Black Diamond Half Dome is a protective and durable helmet at a very low price point, making it the best value on the market.
-The Petzl Boreo is very similar to the Half Dome in performance and price.
+That said, you don't have to break the bank to purchase a well-performing helmet.
+The Black Diamond Capitan is one of the most protective helmets we tested, all at a very low price point, making it the best value helmet on the market.
+The Petzl Boreo is very similar to the Capitan in performance and price.
 We also like the durability, affordability, and relative comfort of the Petzl Meteor.
-This helmet costs a bit more than the most basic models but delivers performance near the top of the market.
+The Meteor costs a bit more than the most basic models, but it's lightweight enough to contend with the top-performing helmets in our review.

 Comfort